 - Listed buildings or those subject to a preservation order.

 - Properties where the person liable would be so only in his/her capacity as a personal representative of a deceased person, a liquidator or a trustee under a deed of arrangement, properties where the person entitled to possession is the subject of insolvency proceedings, the owner is a company in administration.

-If you believe that your property qualifies for an empty rates exemption, please contact us with full details of your property and the date it became empty via the Contact Us form.
+If you believe that your property qualifies for an empty rates exemption, please email us with full details of your property and the date it became empty.